jtsage/jtsage-datebox/docs/doc/7-3-demos.md

 ---
 title: Demo Magic
-pagenum: 24
+pagenum: 23
 layout: doc
 ---

 # How the %^$%^ do the Demos Work?
-After some though, I decided to include the annotated demo magic function here.
+After some thought, I decided to include the annotated demo magic function here.
 I doubt it's useful outside of it's purpose, but it does show how to dynamically change datebox options.